olivcamj/olivcamj/README.md

 Below where my contribution graph is empty, it's likely because I was tending to my family, enjoying walks with my dog 🐾, hitting the weights, or doing light cardio 🫀 to stay energized and focused.
 Because life's too short not to embrace every moment!
 <br />
-Let's connect and collaborate on exciting projects!
-Feel free to explore my repositories and contact me on [linkedin](https://www.linkedin.com/in/olivia-cameronj).

 <h3 align="left">Languages and Tools:</h3>